CAD97/fmod-rs/crates/fmod-rs/src/core/README.md

 ## Advanced Sound Creation

-FMOD has a number of [`Mode`](Mode) modes for [`Sound`](Sound) creation that require the use of [`CreateSoundExInfo`](CreateSoundExInfo) to specify various properties of the sound, such as the data format, frequency, length, callbacks, and so on.
+FMOD has a number of [`Mode`](Mode) modes for [`Sound`](Sound) creation that require the use of [`CreateSoundEx`](CreateSoundEx) to specify various properties of the sound, such as the data format, frequency, length, callbacks, and so on.
 The following details how to use these modes, and provides basic examples of creating a sound using each mode.

 <div class="item-info"><div class="stab" style="white-space:normal;font-size:inherit">
 <span class="emoji">🦀</span><span>
-`System::create_sound_ex` is `unsafe` to use due to its number of vastly different modes.
+<code>System::create_sound_ex</code> is <code>unsafe</code> to use due to its number of vastly
+different modes.
 FMOD.rs does not yet expose a safe interface for advanced sound creation modes.
 </span></div></div>

 ### Creating a Sound from memory

 #### Mode::OpenMemory

-[`Mode::OpenMemory`](Mode::OpenMemory) causes FMOD to interpret the first argument of [`System::create_sound`](System::create_sound) or [`System::create_stream`](System::create_stream) as a pointer to memory instead of a filename. [`CreateSoundExInfo::length`](CreateSoundExInfo::length) is used to specify the length of the sound, specifically the amount of memory in bytes the sound's data occupies.
+[`Mode::OpenMemory`](Mode::OpenMemory) causes FMOD to interpret the first argument of [`System::create_sound`](System::create_sound) or [`System::create_stream`](System::create_stream) as a pointer to memory instead of a filename. [`CreateSoundEx::length`](CreateSoundEx::length) is used to specify the length of the sound, specifically the amount of memory in bytes the sound's data occupies.
 This data is copied into FMOD's buffers and can be freed after the sound is created.
 If using [`Mode::CreateStream`](Mode::CreateStream), the data is instead streamed from the buffer pointed to by the pointer you passed in, so you should ensure that the memory isn't freed until you have finished with and released the stream.